vu-rdm-tech/site_copy/getting-started/known-bugs.md

 "Something went wrong getting the unique user id for user {email}#vu from SRAM.
 Please contact a system administrator."

 Please ignore this message: the user will still be removed from the Group and will no longer have access to the data.
 When you refresh the page you will see the user is no longer a member of the group.

+# Recently fixed

+### - Publication: Clicking on a DOI of a new published dataset leads to a "Page not Found" error.
+_Fixed 2024-02-28_